 What is Strategic Marketing?

-Simply put strategic marketing is a tactical plan put in place as a guide to accomplish specific business goals.
+Most small business owners know “what is strategic marketing” but many don’t have a step-by-step blueprint.
+Strategic marketing is marketing with a tactical plan put in place as a guide to accomplish specific business goals.
 It’s a well-written and thought-out marketing approach designed to improve sales, build brands, and increase profitability.

-Irrespective, if you’re new in business or business pro, knowing the answer to what is a strategic marketing plan is a good starting point!
+Irrespective, if you’re new in business or business pro, knowing the answer to what is strategic marketing is a good starting point!

-Oftentimes, tactical marketing guidelines are overlooked, underestimated, or misunderstood by small business owners.
+It’s easy to overlook, tactical marketing guidelines which are often overlooked or misunderstood by small business owners.
 This lends to reason why according to the SBA; 50% of all small businesses fail in five years.
 Like the old cliché’ goes, failing to plan, is planning to fail!
-The good news, we’re here to help, keep reading!
+The good news, is we’re here to help, keep reading!